plone/training/docs/migrations/migrations.md

   For example, `5.2.6` to `5.2.9`, while adding `collective.easyform`, or even `5.0.8` to `5.1.7` when you don't change anything else.

 Relaunch
-: The design, graphical appearance/theme, used frontend libraries (like bootstrap), content or content structure
+: This includes the design, graphical appearance or theme, frontend libraries (such as Bootstrap), and content or content structure.

 Migration
 : The process of getting a database from one version of Plone to another version.